CodonoTeam/cryptocurrency-exchange-script/README.md

 2. **ALL EVM CHAINS [ERC20/BEP20/FTM20/AVAX20]:** Integration with All EVM networks and support for all standard ERC20 tokens built on the EVM blockchain.
 See [chainlist](https://chainlist.org/) to see complete list of supported evm chains.

-3. **Waves and Tokens:** Integration with the Waves blockchain and support for tokens created on the Waves platform.
+3. **TRX TRC20/TRC10:** Support for TRON's TRC20 and TRC10 tokens, available with the Pro and Ultra editions.

 4. **XMR and Cryptonote:** Support for Monero (XMR) and other cryptocurrencies using the Cryptonote protocol.